 For preliminary implementation of the program, the department, in line with recommendations made in the state disparity study report, is required to:

-- Provide solicitation assistance, defined by the bill as the provision of real-time responses to questions asked by potential contractors who seek guidance as to how best to respond to solicitations for state contracts, including guidance regarding availability of opportunities, interpretation of solicitation documents, and solicitation response procedures and best practices; and
+- Provide solicitation assistance, defined by the act as the provision of real-time responses to questions asked by potential contractors who seek guidance as to how best to respond to solicitations for state contracts; and

 - Closely examine the findings, conclusions, and recommendations in the state disparity study report;

 - Using the information in the state disparity study report as a baseline for studying procurement equity programs in other states and at the federal and large local government level, identify best practices for successful program implementation and administration; and